ug-dbg/yop/rest/README.md

 # Note
 For too long have I been reading articles laughing at people who *naively* want to map HTTP methods to CRUD.
 What fools they are, ha ha ha!
-They did not think about idempotency, complicated bloated stuff and such !
+They did not think about idempotence, complicated bloated stuff and such !
 Well the thing is HTTP is definitely not designed for doing database CRUD webservices :
 - HTTP was built to expose/manage resources from a filesystem.
 - POST behavior is definitely set apart.
-- Idempotency is a feature you will rarely need.
+- Idempotence is a feature you will rarely need.
 - You can define any custom HTTP method.

 So here is what I came up with :
 - Keep the POST method specificity for executing any type of serialized request.
-- Introduce an UPSERT method with no idempotency requirement.
+- Introduce an UPSERT method with no idempotence requirement.
 - PUT *by default* does UPSERT and is not idempotent.
 Feel free to override.
 - GET/DELETE are OK for Select/Delete.
 - **Any conventional behavior can be overloaded.**